 - CPD is vital in this role if you are to succeed.
 You need to remain up to date with new and developing practices.

-Internal verifiers are employed by training providers, such as the IoS.
+Internal verifiers are employed by training providers.
 You can find vacancies advertised here on Careers in Aquatics.

 This is the next step on from an internal verifier, and the role ensures an internal verifier’s assessment of a tutor or assessor is accurate.

 You will have to hold a V2 or equivalent qualification, and as with the internal verifier role CPD is vital if you are to succeed.

 An external verifier is employed by an Awarding Body, such as the ASA Awarding Body, but positions are limited and candidates normally identified individually.

 Tutors are responsible for delivering the ASA’s coach education programme, a series of coaching qualifications to equip coaches with the skills they need.

 The assessor assesses if the candidates meet the set outcomes determined by each training course being delivered.

 Qualified tutors are part of the ASA’s development framework that seeks to create teachers and coaches who can promote learning through ownership, awareness and responsibility.

 - in-depth knowledge of the aquatic sport you are interested in.